phalcon/documentation/docs/api/phalcon_db.md

 ): string;
 ```

-SQLite has no row-level shared-lock construct, so the original query
+Returns a SQL modified a shared lock statement.
+For now this method
-is returned unchanged regardless of the `modifier` argument.
+returns the original query

 #### `supportsAlterTable()` { #dbdialectsqlite-supportsaltertable }